Our Mission and Business Model

 Nectagen pursues its mission with a business model that is different from the typical biotechnology company.
 Many biotechs use patents or trade secrets to restrict access to their technologies and charge premium prices.
 In contrast, Nectagen provides the non-profit research community with open access to its technology and uses its proprietary position to provide researchers with a financial incentive to contribute materials and data that benefit all users of its technology.

 Nectagen makes its technologies widely available to the non-profit research community.
-Amino acid sequences, nucleotide sequences and chemical structures for Nectagen products are fully disclosed.
+Amino acid sequences, nucleotide sequences and chemical structures for Nectagen products are fully disclosed to registered users.
 Libraries and compounds are made available to enable non-profit researchers to generate their own custom reagents.
-For non-profit users, Nectagen information and reagents are made available with a label license that 1) provides non-profit researchers with the freedom to use Nectagen's intellectual property for any academic purpose 2) provides other non-profit researchers access to any published derivatives through Nectagen or a third-party public repository and 3) provides Nectagen with freedom to use derivatives for any purposes, including commercial ones.
+For non-profit users, Nectagen information and reagents are made available with a label license that 1) provides non-profit researchers with the freedom to use Nectagen's intellectual property for any academic purpose 2) provides other non-profit researchers access to any published derivatives through Nectagen's repository and 3) provides Nectagen with freedom to use derivatives for any purposes, including commercial ones.

 For-profit companies may purchase Nectagen's products for research purposes with the additional payment of a label license fee.
 Licenses are available for use of Nectagen's technology for non-research purposes such as screening, manufacturing or diagnostic testing.